ile/ile.github.io/_posts/2015-11-29-maahanmuutosta.md

 It uses a lot of components that were created for the blogging sites.
 The component system of Kantele/DerbyJS is pretty awesome, BTW.

 Some new components were created for this as well, for example a screen scraping component that uses [PhantomJS](http://phantomjs.org/).
+(I won't go into details why PhantonJS was used, a "trade secret", heh.)

 If you like what you see, you can hire me for creating a site for yourself.